 Therefore, whatever truths about God that Moses or any of the great prophets of old had and taught which were written in the Old Testament must be examined or judged by the character, word or teaching of Christ.
 When they go contrary to Christ’s character, word or teaching; they must be cast aside.

 Beloved, why would you still want to hold fast to or seek to conform to the imperfect truth when Christ has brought to you the perfect truth or revelation of God?

-If you are holding to, following, or abiding in any teaching or doctrine that is different to that of Christ, you simply don’t know or have God.
+If you are holding to, following, or abiding in any teaching or doctrine that is different to or not fully conformed to that of Christ, you simply don’t know or have God.

-Prayer: My Dear Heavenly Father, help me to shun all distractions and to constantly behold the glory of the Lord Jesus Christ, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me to constantly and continuously behold the glory of the Lord Jesus Christ, in Jesus’ name.
 Amen.